beve-org/beve/README.md

 > Fixed sized arrays (compile time known) must not include the size of the array.
 This is to improve the efficiency of array messages in contexts where the size is known. *This means that statically sized arrays and dynamically sized arrays cannot be intermixed across implementations.*

 A message or API specification using Crusher must denote whether an array is dynamic or fixed size.

+## Enums

+Enumerations are passed in their integer form.